Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 ---
 ### Can I Add Essential Oils to the Water Station of SwitchBot Floor Cleaning Robot S20?

-Last Updated：

-2024 Apr 22

-Related Products: SwitchBot Floor Cleaning Robot S20

-Please

-do not

-add essential oils to the S20's water station, as it could cause corrosion and deformation in both the water station and drainage system.
+Please do not add essential oils to the S20's water station, as it could cause corrosion and deformation in both the water station and drainage system.
 If needed, please buy the official SwitchBot cleaning solution from our website.